rogerthatbro/Bulwark-MN-Install/README.md

 When the script asks, input your VPS IP Address and Private Key (You can copy your private key and paste into the VPS if connected with Putty by right clicking)

+If you're asked at any point `Do you want to continue?
+[Y/n]` press Enter.

-If you get the following message simply press Enter:
+If you get the following message, press Enter:

 ```
 No longer supports precise, due to its ancient gcc and Boost versions.